 - Keep your target audience in mind while considering the position of components.

 - Consider the context in which your product will be used when picking a color palette.

 Dashboard design can make or break your IoT product — and you certainly don’t want it to break it.
 The tips in this article are only the first steps in developing a successful IoT dashboard, but they are essential if you want to get (and stay) ahead of the pack on the IoT market.
-The best way to ensure that everything will work out how you planned is to cooperate with a company experienced in IoT systems development.
+The best way to ensure that everything will work out how you planned is to cooperate with a company experienced in IoT development services.